Santa Monica, California: Literature

 Horace McCoy's 1935 novel They Shoot Horses, Don't They? is set at a dance marathon held in a ballroom on the Santa Monica Pier.

 Raymond Chandler's most famous character, private detective Philip Marlowe, frequently has a portion of his adventures in a place called "Bay City", which is modeled on Depression-era Santa Monica.
 In Marlowe's world, Bay City is "a wide-open town", where gambling and other crimes thrive due to a massively corrupt and ineffective police force.

 Tennessee Williams lived (while working at MGM Studios) in a hotel on Ocean Avenue in the 1940s.
-At that location he wrote the play The Glass Menagerie (that premiered in 1944).
+At that location, he wrote the play The Glass Menagerie (which premiered in 1944).
 His short story "The Mattress by the Tomato Patch" (1954) is set near Santa Monica Beach and mentions the clock visible in much of the city, high up on The Broadway Building, on Broadway near Second Street.